 scroll down to see the permissions that the app uses.
 For developers, the adb '-s'

 option displays the permissions in a form similar to how the user will see them:

 $ adb shell pm list permissions -s All Permissions: Network communication: view Wi-Fi state, create Bluetooth connections, full Internet access, view network state Your location: access extra location provider commands, fine (GPS) location, mock location sources for testing, coarse (network-based) location Services that cost you money: send SMS messages, directly call phone numbers ...

-system or application can be applied through your
+of the system or application through your

 android:permission attribute on the desired

 component, naming the permission that controls access to

 if the caller does not have